njwilson/pycon-2012-packaging-poster/draft/content.rst

   - ``INSTALLER`` - Name of the installer that installed the project

-  - ``REQUESTED`` - If missing, indicates the project was installed to satisfy a dependency
+  - ``REQUESTED`` - Indicates whether the project was installed explicitly or to satisfy a dependency

 * Sample directory structure::